dmonllao/paper-checklist/README.md

 - Word limit.

 ### Structure
-1. Short description of the problem.
+1. Short description of the problem (context).
-2. Proposed solution.
+2. Proposed solution (unresolved problem addressed).
+3. Methodology.
-3. Results highlights.
+4. Results highlights.

 # Introduction
 - Introduction to the concepts included in the title and the abstract.